BodiAugustus/dev_site_2022/README.md

 #45.
 Conditionally rendered messages for the wallet connect buttons depending on if web3provider is loading/present or not.
 Created isWeb3Loaded property inside _web3Api.

 #46.
 Created button folder and index.js inside of it.
 Created Button component.
 Swapped out button/> for Button/> inside Hero and Navbar.
 Added another conditional to the ternary operators (made dbl ternary) to display a loading message on the button during web3 init.

+#47.
+Disabled the button during certain condition.
+Extended tailwinds functionality in config.js to allow opacity to accept disabled as a property.
+Same for the cursor.
+Set disabled to the connect meta buttons during web3loading state.
+Set the install metamask buttons to direct to the metamask homepage using onclick handlers.